 The next higher layer shall attempt to peer only after having first performed discovering PD(s) successfully, as defined in 5.1.2.
 The results of the discovery would have then been used to peer with PD(s).

-Following the decision of peering with a PD, the next higher layers shall request through the MLME-PEER.request primitive, as described in TBD, that the MLME configures the following PHY and MAC PIB attributes to the values necessary for peering:
+Following the decision of peering with a PD, the next higher layers shall request through the MLME-PEERING.request primitive, as described in 6.1.3.1, that the MLME configures the following PHY and MAC PIB attributes to the values necessary for peering:

-phyCurrentChannel shall be set equal to the ChannelNumber parameter of the MLME- PEER.request primitive.
+phyCurrentChannel shall be set equal to the ChannelNumber parameter of the MLME-PEERING.request primitive.

-phyCurrentPage(??) shall be set equal to the ChannelPage parameter of the MLME- PEER.request primitive.
+phyCurrentPage(??) shall be set equal to the ChannelPage parameter of the MLME-PEERING.request primitive.

-macGroupId (Application Id??) shall be set equal to the GroupId parameter of the MLME-PEER.request primitive.
+macGroupId shall be set equal to the MulticastGroup_ID parameter of the MLME-PEERING.request primitive.

 A PD shall allow peering only if macPeerPermit is set to TRUE.
 Similarly, a PD should attempt to peer only with a PD that is currently allowing peering, as indicated in the results of the discovery procedure.
 If a PD with macPeerPermit set to FALSE receives a peering request command from a device, the command shall be ignored.

-A PD that is instructed to peer with a PD, through the MLME-PEER.request primitive.
+A PD that is instructed to peer with a PD, through the MLME-PEERING.request primitive.

-The MAC sublayer of a PD (i.e. the peering initiator) shall initiate the peering procedure by sending a peering request command, as described in TBD, to the PD (i.e. the peering responder); if the peering request command cannot be sent due to a channel access failure, the MAC sublayer shall notify the next higher layer.
+The MAC sublayer of a PD (i.e. the peering initiator) shall initiate the peering procedure by sending a peering request command, as described in 5.7, to the PD (i.e. the peering responder); if the peering request command cannot be sent due to a channel access failure, the MAC sublayer shall notify the next higher layer.

-The acknowledgment to a peering request command does not mean that the peering has been accepted..
+The acknowledgment to a peering request command does not mean that the peering has been accepted.
 The next higher layer should make this peering decision within macResponseWaitTime.
 If the next higher layer of the peering responder finds that the peering requestor was previously, all previously obtained device-specific information should be replaced.
-If sufficient resources are available, short address the MAC sublayer shall generate a peering response command, as described in TBD, to indicate a successful peering.
-If sufficient resources are not available, the next higher layer of the peering responder should inform the MAC sublayer, and the MLME shall generate a peering response command containing a status indicating a failure, as defined in Table TBD.
+If sufficient resources are available, short address the MAC sublayer shall generate a peering response command, as described in 5.7, to indicate a successful peering.
+If sufficient resources are not available, the next higher layer of the peering responder should inform the MAC sublayer, and the MLME shall generate a peering response command containing a status indicating a failure, as defined in Table 40.

 On receipt of the acknowledgment to the peering request command, the peering requestor shall wait for at most macResponseWaitTime for the PD to make its peering decision.
-The peering requewstor shall attempt to extract the peering response command from the peering responder after macResponseWaitTime.
-If the peering requestor does not receive a peering response command frame from the peering responder within macResponseWaitTime, the MLME shall issue the MLME-PEER.confirm primitive, as described in TBD, with a status of FAILURE, and the peering attempt shall be deemed a failure.
+The peering requestor shall attempt to extract the peering response command from the peering responder after macResponseWaitTime.
+If the peering requestor does not receive a peering response command frame from the peering responder within macResponseWaitTime, the MLME shall issue the MLME-PEERING.confirm primitive, as described in Table 38, with a status of FAILURE, and the peering attempt shall be deemed a failure.

 If the Peering Status field of the peering response command indicates that the peering was successful, the peering requestor shall store the address contained in the Address field of the command in macAddress; communication on the PAC uses this address.